 IV: Carbon Sequestration in Soils and Biocultural diversity

 Biochar: Incomplete Science and a Crisis of Scale

-iodiversity (lots of life forms) is functionally equivalent longitudinally to biomass (tonnage and volume) in the environment.
+iodiversity (lots of life forms) produces biomass (tonnage and volume) in the environment.
 Therefore, as global biodiversity increases over time, then so does biomass.
 Inversely, as global biodiversity decreases--as is occurring these days--biomass decreases.

 Humans evolved as part of this biotic complexity.
 Our historically varied cultures are inextricably linked to the biological riches of our planet.
 The term and field of "biocultural diversity" best captures this perspective.

 There is a inverse relationship between excessive carbon dioxide in the atmosphere and global biocultural diversity.
 As biocultural diversity declines, carbon decay from lost biomass further raises both atmospheric and ocean carbon levels which changes background chemistry for life.

 fluctuating proportions are effects of interplay between biodiversity, geological and solar processes.
 The planet's biochemistry, including high oxygen levels and acidity balances, are both caused by life and have, until recently, maximized current conditions for life.
 Rapidly expanding human consumption is a double load profoundly undercutting these conditions for both biological and cultural diversity in part by saturating historically dynamic neutral carbon cycles with additional carbon that had been usefully geologically isolated in fossil fuels.

 As biodiversity builds, environmental conditions enhancing life build.
 On the opposite slope, as biodiversity